oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/install.md

     $ kubectl create namespace sample-weblogic-operator-ns
     ```

-1. Create a service account for the operator in the operator's namespace:
+2. Create a service account for the operator in the operator's namespace:

     ```bash
     $ kubectl create serviceaccount -n sample-weblogic-operator-ns sample-weblogic-operator-sa
     ```

-1. Use `helm` to install and start the operator from the directory you just cloned:
+3. Use `helm` to install and start the operator from the directory you just cloned:

+    For Helm 2.x:

     ```bash
     $ helm install kubernetes/charts/weblogic-operator \